MNLR/Quoridor/README.md

 At start you will be prompted to input the dificulty.
 Input 1 for easy, 2 for medium and 3 for hard.
 Note that higher difficulties are an option, see next section.
 Then the board will open, you control the beige pawn and move first.

+Controls:

+* Use `arrow keys` to move the pawn:

+   `←` : move your pawn left

+   `→` : move your pawn right

+   `↑` : move your pawn up

+   `↓` : move your pawn down

+* Press `p`  to start placing a wall.
+The wall will appear on the screen, then use:

+   `←` : move your pawn left

+   `→` : move your pawn right

+   `↑` : move your pawn up

+   `↓` : move your pawn down

+   `r` : rotate the wall

+   `Enter` : place the wall

+   `Esc` : Cancel wall placing

+   Note that if you try to place a wall where you would block every path to your enemy's or your own goal, pressing `Enter` won't work, and that if you try to place a wall and there are none left `p` won't work either.

 ### A Note on Difficulty